ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 There are 4 basic types of Machine Learning: @web_wiki_machine_learning
 @web_geeksforgeeks_types_machine_learning
 @web_lakefs_machine_learning_components
-- Supervised Learning: The model is trained on labeled data, meaning the input comes with the correct output.
-The goal is to learn a mapping from inputs to outputs.
-Examples: Regression, classification.
+- Supervised Learning: We have labeled data for which we know the correct output from the corresponding input.
+The machine learning model tries to find a mapping from inputs to outputs.
+Some examples of problems categories are Regression and Classification.
-- Unsupervised Learning: The model is trained on unlabeled data, and it must find hidden patterns or intrinsic structures in the input data.
-Examples: Clustering, association.
+- Unsupervised Learning: We only have unlabeled data, meaning that we don't know the correct outputs for given inputs.
+The model must find hidden patterns or intrinsic structures in the input data.
+Some problems categories are Clustering, association.
 - Semi-Supervised Learning: Combines a small amount of labeled data with a large amount of unlabeled data during training.
-It falls between supervised and unsupervised learning.
+It lays somewhere between supervised and unsupervised learning.
 - Reinforcement Learning: The model learns by interacting with an environment, receiving rewards or penalties based on its actions, and aims to maximize the cumulative reward.
-Examples: Game playing, robotic control.
+Some examples are Game playing, robotic control.
 #h(0pt)

 Deep learning is a subset of machine learning that uses multilayered neural